 As usual, you should start by cleaning the visible areas first before you move on to cleaning out the closet, dresser, and that sort of thing.
 Once you have cleaned those visual areas, you can move forward to clean those hidden areas (don’t forget about the basement and closet).
 We recommend picking one room, like the guest room, then moving from there.
 Some people like to start with the living room, and that’s fine too.

 We understand just how hard it is to clean out the home of a deceased person we love, but getting rid of personal belongings is only the first step.
 The next step involved is getting the home ready to be sold (if you plan on selling it).
 Go down this checklist:

 – If the furniture is worn or dirty, toss it in the dumpster you rented, don’t leave it in the home because this can turn people away.

 – Look at the condition of the wood floors or carpet.
 If the condition is poor, then you’ll want to strip it and replace it.
 Also, replace ceramic tiles that are cracked.
 If there’s just plywood over the floor, then place clean carpet on it.
 You can toss any flooring you stripped up in the dumpster you rented.
 In fact, if you plan on doing a lot of renovation around the home, there are special dumpster rentals for home renovations

 Wall Hangings – Just remove them

-On an ending note, if the home had pet-related items, such as an outdoor dog house, then donate it to the local shelter.
+On an ending note, if the home had pet-related items, such as an outdoor dog house, then donate them to the local shelter.
 Sometimes, it’s hard to sell a home when there are signs that pets have been inside.
-In the end, we wish you the best of luck in cleaning up the home and remember, by renting a dumpster,
+In the end, we wish you the best of luck in cleaning up the home, and remember, by renting a dumpster,

 you’ll be able to dispose of the items without leaving the yard, which will make the process a whole lot easier for you.